smetj/pyseps/pyseps/mapmatch/README.rst

 ~~~~~~

 Condition which have to be regular expressions should start with *re:* or
 *!re* for positive and negative regular expressions respectively.
-Keep in mind
-that the regular expressions **always** try to match from the beginning of the
-string.

 examples: